TyrfingMjolnir/Xcode-Scripts/README.md

 # Xcode-Scripts
 XCode build scripts

-## Replace the build number with the number of commits for this project
+## TO replace the build number with the number of commits for this project
 ReplaceBuildNumberByNoOfCommits.xcode.sh

-## Up the build number by 1 pr build
+## To up the build number by 1 pr build
+UpTheBuildNumberBy1PrBuild.xcode.sh